Galician National-Popular Bloc: Electoral results

 The electoral results of the bloc varied over years.
 In the first elections the result was weaker than expected, but the bad result didn't cause any internal crisis in the bloc, since it was more focused in street protest and workers and peasant struggles than electoral politics.
 In 1979 there were both local and general elections, with the BN-PG gaining better results, and stabilizing in a 6-7% of the vote until the general elections of 1982, in which the front lost numerous votes to the PSOE of Felipe González.

 The strongholds of the party were either industrial towns or rural areas with a strong presence of the Sindicato Labrego Galego (SLG).
 In the province of A Coruña the bloc tended to have its best results in the metro area of Ferrol and in the Eume comarca, specially in Fene (11.95% of the vote in the general elections of 1979) and As Pontes de García Rodríguez (13.64% in the same elections).
 In the Province of Lugo the BN-PG was stronger in the eastern area, specially in the Ancares mountains, were the SLG was very active.
 The results were particularly high in Becerreá (18.01%), Castroverde (27.84%) Pedrafita do Cebreiro (37.15%), Ribeira de Piquín (15.93%), As Nogais (33.67%) and Navia de Suarna (19.92%).
 In the Province of Ourense the BN-PG had its main bases of support in the Allariz - Maceda comarca, specially in the municipalities of Allariz (14.71%), Maceda (19.02%) and Baños de Molgas (12.8%) and Montederramo (14.94%).
 In the Province of Pontevedra O Morrazo and the whole Ría de Vigo were the main stronghold of the "national-populars".

 In the local elections of 1979 the bloc gained 258 town councillors and 9 mayors (out of 313).
-The towns that had a BN-PG mayor in the 1979-1982 were: Ourol, Pedrafita do Cebreiro, Bueu, Fene, Láncara, Moaña, As Nogais, Ribeira de Piquín, Bóveda and Corcubión (1980-1982, the mayor was elected in the lists of the Party of Labour of Spain (PTE), but after the dissaparition of this party in 1980 the local PTE assembly joined the BN-PG).
+The towns that had a BN-PG mayor in the 1979–1982 were: Ourol, Pedrafita do Cebreiro, Bueu, Fene, Láncara, Moaña, As Nogais, Ribeira de Piquín, Bóveda and Corcubión (1980-1982, the mayor was elected in the lists of the Party of Labour of Spain (PTE), but after the disapparition of this party in 1980 the local PTE assembly joined the BN-PG).